Hit enter to search or ESC to close

 • Drive Distance: Approx. 2.5 hours

-13. Today we journey to Queenstown along the shores of the photogenic Lake Wakatipu.
-Once we arrive at the adventure capital of New Zealand you have a huge selection of activities to choose from.
-There is everything here, from adrenalin pumping bungy, canyon swing and skydiving to a relaxing horse trek or boat cruise – this place has it all.
+13. After breakfast this morning, we’ll make our way to Queenstown, the adventure capital of NZ that sits along the shores of the photogenic Lake Wakatipu.
+There’s a huge selection of activities to choose from here, from an adrenaline pumping bungy, canyon swing and skydive to a relaxing steam boat cruise or gondola ride – this place has it all.
 There are great tracks around the lake ideal for bikers and hikers and all with wonderful views of this alpine region.
-Camping isn’t feasible in this bustling alpine village, for the next two nights we stay in dorm-share accommodation (cost included) in a centrally located hostel.
-Perfect for making the most of all Queenstown has to offer.
+Camping isn’t feasible in this bustling alpine village, for the next two nights we stay in dorm-share accommodation in a centrally located hostel.
+Perfect for making the most of all Queenstown has to offer!

 • Meals: Breakfast